 If you must report your class attendance in order to satisfy requirements of financial aid sponsors, you must present the sponsor’s certification form to each of your instructors.
 Each instructor will certify your attendance by completing the form.
 Unless you have made a prior agreement with your instructor, he or she will not be obligated to certify your attendance for more than the most recent class.

 Discontinuing class attendance and not fulfilling course requirements is regarded as an unauthorized withdrawal and will result in your receiving a grade of F.

 Certain terms have very specific meanings in these regulations.
 These terms are defined as follows:

 Academic record.
-Each student’s PFW cumulative record is maintained by the registrar in accordance with these academic regulations.
+Each student’s IPFW cumulative record is maintained by the registrar in accordance with these academic regulations.
 Your IPFW academic record is the sole basis upon which all questions relating to such matters as grades, graduation requirements, academic standing, and scholastic recognition are resolved.
 Since official transcripts are produced using Indiana University and Purdue University procedures, your official transcript may, as noted in these regulations, vary somewhat from your IPFW academic record.